aurus-nsk/Pharmacy/readme.md

 	CREATE SCHEMA 'Pharmacy' DEFAULT CHARACTER SET utf8 ;

--Change credentials:(default - user:root, pswd:root):
+-Change credentials in property file:

 	/Pharmacy/src/main/resources/META-INF/spring/database.properties

--Path to upload files from users($uploadRelativePath):
+-Change or check the path to upload folder where will store files from users in property file:

 	/Pharmacy/src/main/resources/META-INF/spring/database.properties

--Check if the path exist, if doesn't - create it.
+-Check if the upload folder exist or not.
+If it doesn't exist - create it on a file system.

-The default folder "upload" in the root of application:
+The default upload folder locates in the root of application:

 	...\tomcat7\webapps\Pharmacy-1\upload\